cdktf/cdktf-provider-okta/docs/authServerPolicyRule.go.md

 - *Type:* *[]*string

+Specifies a set of Groups whose Users are to be included.

+Can be set to Group ID or to the following: `EVERYONE`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.2/docs/resources/auth_server_policy_rule#group_whitelist AuthServerPolicyRule#group_whitelist}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.3/docs/resources/auth_server_policy_rule#group_whitelist AuthServerPolicyRule#group_whitelist}

 ---